EndlessInternational/adaptive_configuration/README.md

 configuration = AdaptiveConfiguration::Builder.new do
-  parameter :api_key, String, as: :apiKey group :user_settings, as: :userSettings do
+  parameter :api_key, String, as: :apiKey parameters :user_settings, as: :userSettings do
     parameter :user_name, String, as: :userName end end